vitest-dev/vscode/README.md

 You can manage tests both from the Testing view and directly within your test files.

+Vitest uses vscode's `TestController` API to provide a unified testing experience.
+You can read the official guide on how to run tests in the [VSCode Documentation](https://code.visualstudio.com/docs/editor/testing).

 ### In the Testing View

 ![Testing view](./img/vitest-extension.png "Testing view")